 What is suitable ATTIRE to wear to the farm?

 Plan for the weather and wear casual, comfortable clothing.
 Very few areas of the farm are covered so plan accordingly.
 Footpaths are unpaved with uneven ground so sturdy footwear is recommended.
 Field conditions vary with the weather.
 If it has recently rained or snowed, be prepared for mud with hikers or boots.

 What should I know about accessibility around the farm?

 We are committed to providing an enjoyable visit for each and every guest to the extent that we are able to do so.
-Access by wheelchair to the farm yard and fields is only possible when weather and ground conditions are good and always under guidance of someone.
-For questions related to accessibility, please email firstname.lastname@example.org or call 636-239-7479.
+Reserved parking for the disabled is available with close proximity to the farm yard.
+Access by wheelchair to the farm yard and some fields is only possible when weather and ground conditions are good and always under guidance of someone.
+However, please note that this is a working farm and all ground surfaces, including the parking lot, are unpaved with uneven terrain.
+For questions related to accessibility, please emailinfoHVTF@gmail.comor call 636-432-6757.